tessgi/TessGiWebsite/content/news/tess-news-aug31.md

 **[The TOI-763 system: sub-Neptunes orbiting a Sun-like star](https://arxiv.org/abs/2008.12535)** *(Fridlund et. al., 2020) :*

 In this paper the authors report the discovery of a planetary system orbiting TOI-763, also known as CD-29 7945.
 This is a bright (V = 10.2), high proper motion G-type dwarf star.
 Using spectra the star was found to be slightly smaller than the Sun, a little older, and with a similar metallically.
 The system was observed in TESS sector 10 data and using the light curve two planet candidates were found to be transiting the star.
 TESS and HARPS high-precision radial velocity follow-up measurements were used to confirm the planets.
-The authors determine the mass, radii, and bulk densities for the two planets,they also discovered a third potential planet.
+The authors determine the mass, radii, and bulk densities for the two planets, they also discovered a third potential planet.

 The inner most planet, TOI-763 b, has an orbital period of P<sub>b</sub> = 5.6 days, a mass of M<sub>b</sub> =9.8 M⊕, and a radius of R<sub>b</sub> = 2.37 R⊕.
 TOI-763 c, has an orbital period of P<sub>c</sub> = 12.3 days, M<sub>c</sub> = 9.3 M⊕, and a radius of R<sub>c</sub> = 2.87 R⊕.
 The third outermost planet candidate orbits the star with a period of 48 days.
 Although not yet confirmed as a planet, if it were it would have a minimum mass of M<sub>d</sub> = 9.5 M⊕.
 The paper goes on to discuss the importance and implications of the system in terms of the geometrical arrangements of planets orbiting G-type stars.